The match between you and MIT

 Hands-on creativity

 MIT is an active, hands-on place.
 Innovation is risky and messy!
-Getting your hands dirty and trying something new is often the best way to achieve success.
-We apply theoretical knowledge to real-world problems here; our Latin motto means “Mind and Hand.”
-In other words, you shouldn’t just enjoy thinking, you should also enjoy doing.
+Getting your metaphorical or literal hands dirty and trying something new is often the best way to achieve success.
+Students apply theoretical knowledge to real-world problems here; MIT’s Latin motto means “Mind and Hand.”
+In other words, you shouldn’t just enjoy thinking about problems, you should be excited about doing something to help solve them.

 Intensity, curiosity, and excitement